A Thousand Cranes Theatre Company

 She was the voice of Noodle from the iternationally acclaimed virtual pop band Gorillaz and toured the world with the band.

 Haruka is a great comic actress and has worked with many comedians such as Johnny Vegas in awarding winning BBC3 comedy series Ideal, Paul Kaye (Chaos Laboratories), Alan Davies (Jonathan Creek) & Simon Day (Chaos Laboratories and Grass).

 She was a co-presenter on an award winning CBBC show, Officially Amazing and currently holds two Guinness World records!

-She is also a qualified Stage Combat Instructor (British Academy of Dramatic Combat) and fight/ movement director.
-She has taught at various drama schools and workshops in the UK and Europe.
+She is also a qualified Stage Combat Instructor (British Academy of Dramatic Combat) and has taught at various drama schools and workshops in the UK and Europe.